Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab03-mcp-integration/mcp-integration.md

 Now you're ready to run the application and see how the agent uses the MCP tool to retrieve information from the Microsoft Learn Docs remote MCP server.

-1. In the integrated terminal, enter the following command to run the application:
+1. In the integrated terminal, enter the following command to run the application :

     ```
    az login